Is a solar lease really worth it?

 The solar company retains ownership over the whole solar system once it is installed.
 They are responsible for all costs of maintenance and monitoring.

-Energy bill: Lower and greener
+Energy bill: Less and more sustainable

-The drawbacks that come with leasing solar panels
+The disadvantages of leasing solar panels

 Lower Savings